Predicting memorization within Large Language Models fine-tuned for classification: Discussion

-We only evaluated our work on language models fine-tuned on textual classification applied to multi-choice question.
-We used this setting because some datasets such as MMLU are known to be challenging for language models and are often used to evaluate models' abilities.
-However, it would be interesting to assess our method in other settings.
-The theorem we demonstrated and the algorithm we proposed are readily adaptable to any transformer-based model trained on any classification task.
-For example, our approach could be evaluated on vision models or multimodal models.
-Moreover, it would be interesting to modify our algorithm to evaluate it on self-supervised learning tasks such as next-token-prediction.
-This task is indeed widely used, and it is known to be prone to memorization.
+Our method is specifically designed for classification tasks, and most of our experiments focus on LLMs fine-tuned for multiple-choice questions (see Section \ref{sec:paper_scope}).
+It would be interesting to investigate whether it can be adapted to LLMs trained on generative tasks.
+This setting is widely used and presents significant privacy risks, making our method particularly valuable if successfully extended.

-Moreover, the approach we developed to predict memorization from the early stages of training could be used to develop empirical defenses.
-Indeed, numerous methods have been developed to defend against unintended memorization in practice, with good privacy-utility trade-offs \citep{chen_relaxloss_2022, tang_mitigating_2022, chen_overconfidence_2024, aerni_evaluations_2024}.
-Our algorithm could be employed to design adaptive defenses that concentrate their efforts on most vulnerable samples to improve the privacy-utility trade-off.
+Finally, our results could contribute to the development of new empirical defenses.
+Several methods have already been proposed to mitigate unintended memorization in practice~\citep{chen_relaxloss_2022, tang_mitigating_2022, chen_overconfidence_2024}.
+Our algorithm could be employed to improve these techniques by optimally allocating the privacy budgets to protect the most vulnerable samples, resulting in a better privacy-utility trade-off.

-\paragraph{Reproducibility statement} We have detailed all essential hyperparameters necessary to reproduce our experiments.
-In addition, we provide the following repository containing the Python, Bash and Slurm scripts that we used to deploy our experiments on an HPC cluster.

-To ensure the reproducibility of our experimental results, we repeated our experiments using different random seeds for the same datasets and architecture.
-We obtained similar results, which confirms the reliability of our empirical findings (see appendix \ref{app:repeating_experiments}).